 On top of additional color options, the La Sportiva Talus has all the same features as the Arco — with a slightly less alarming price tag.
 The elastic waistband has an integrated drawstring adjustment system.
 The pants also include an integrated toothbrush pocket and chalk bag loop.
 The pants are designed with articulated knees and a gusseted crotch for all the movement you could possibly want.
 However, these pants don’t have any sort of ankle closure system — no cinch closure, no snap system, no nothing.
-If that feature is important to you, you might consider paying the extra $20 or so for the La Sportiva Arco.
+If that feature is important to you, you might consider paying a little extra or so for the La Sportiva Arco.

 9. prAna Halle Pant - Regular Inseam

 The prAna Halle offers everything you’ve come to expect from prAna products after reading through this list.
 With the same Stretch “Zion” fabric as the top pick pants, these pants are durable, flexible, stretchy, abrasion resistant, and water resistant — everything you need for a day at the crag.
 But they’re also stylish enough to wear around town with a relaxed fit and a slight bootleg cut.

 Some of the other rock climbing specific features this pant includes are roll-up snap ankles — adjust the length of the pants to any length you’d like securely.
 However, these pants lack any sort of integrated waist adjustment system — keep this in mind if you’re particularly against belts.
 A hidden zip pocket will keep your gear secure and accessible as you head up the wall and articulated knees will make sure you get all the reach you need where you need it.

 10. Black Diamond Men's Alpine Pants